alirezasalemi7/PR-RAG/README.md

 ## Retrieving information for plans

-In this step, we use a retrieval model to retrieve the information required for excecuting each plan.
-To do this, we use the following script:
+In this step, we use a retrieval model to gather the information needed to execute each plan.
+To do this, run the following script:

 ```shell
 python retrieval/retriever.py \